holychowders/linux-reference/README.md

   - Instead of `source`ing your Bash configs, use `exec bash`, which will actually wholly replace the current shell and reset all state to avoid unexpected behavior and garbage buildup, including closing all processes held open by the shell.
   - Tip: Use `exec bash -l` if you're updating your `.bash_profile`.

-## Shellcheck and Shell Options
+## Shellcheck, Shell Options, and shfmt

-- It might be worth starting shell scripts with `set -euo pipefail; shellcheck "$0"; shfmt "$0"`
 - Use `shellcheck` on important scripts to detect errors and potential bugs
-- Use `set` with options to improve safety and predictabilty of shell scripts
+- Use `set` with options to improve safety and predictabilty of shell scripts (use within shell scripts)
   - `-o posix` to run in Posix mode
   - Some common options for safety:
     - `-e` to exit immediately if a command exits with a non-zero status